 Skip to main content

-Before joining Arnold & Porter, Andrew served as an Attorney-Adviser in the Office of Legal Counsel at the U.S. Department of Justice, where he aided in the preparation of legal advice to the President and federal agencies.
-Andrew previously served as a law clerk for Judge Cornelia T.L.
-Pillard of the U.S. Court of Appeals for the D.C.
-Circuit, and as an associate at a large international Washington, D.C. law firm.
-He is the author of numerous law review articles on constitutional and administrative law.
-His seminal article, An FDA for Algorithms, remains a widely-cited contribution to the still developing law of algorithmic regulation.
+Before joining Arnold & Porter, Andrew served in the Office of Legal Counsel at the U.S. Department of Justice, advising the President and federal agencies.
+He clerked for Judge Cornelia T.L.
+Pillard on the D.C.
+Circuit and is the author of numerous law review articles, including An FDA for Algorithms, a foundational work in the emerging field of algorithmic regulation.

-Andrew is a graduate of Yale Law School, where he served as an Articles Editor for The Yale Law Journal, won Yale's internal moot court competition, and received prizes for excellence in legal writing and analysis.
-Andrew holds a B.S. from Duke University where he triple majored in Economics, Mathematics, and Biomedical Engineering, earning honors in Economics and Engineering.
+Andrew holds a J.D. from Yale Law School, where he was an Articles Editor for The Yale Law Journal and won multiple prizes for legal writing.
+He earned a B.S. from Duke University, triple majoring in Economics, Mathematics, and Biomedical Engineering.
 Between college and law school, he spent a year in Yerevan, Armenia, working for the international anti-corruption organization Transparency International.

 Experience